 The evening also saw the inauguration of the new President of the United Board, Dr. Pareena Lawrence.
 In her speech, Dr. Lawrence said: "I have held many positions in my career.
 None speaks to the breadth of impact, hope and the opportunity to help transform lives and communities than this: to serve as the President of the United Board for Christian Higher Education in Asia.

-Into a Jew Century of Gervice "I want to pledge to you that together we will cherish and uphold the legacy of the United Board in sowing the seeds of change for the next generation.
+"I want to pledge to you that together we will cherish and uphold the legacy of the United Board in sowing the seeds of change for the next generation.
 With a deep sense of responsibility, I am ready to begin."